Welcome to Year One Woodpeckers Class!

 In English we will be exploring the texts "The Emperor's Egg" and "Grace and Family" as well as writing exciting all about me entries into our Learning Books focusing on what makes us special with our family and friends.

 In Maths, the children will take part in Maths Mastery lessons.
 We will learn songs to sing during our lessons and this term we have a big focus on numbers 1-10.
 This means we will learn the number bonds for all numbers 5-10 and how we can represent numbers in different ways.
 We will also be adding and subtracting numbers up to 10.

 Our PE days are Tuesdays and Wednesdays so please ensure your child has a named PE kit with plimsoles or trainers.
 Earrings must be removed for PE before school by an adult for health and safety reasons.

 Please remind your child to bring in a named water bottle every day - even in the winter months!
 Being well hydrated helps us to concentrate and be ready to learn.

 Your child has the opportunity to change their reading book every Monday, Wednesday and Friday.
-When you have read with your child please comment and sign their reading record book to signify they have read at home.
+When you have read with your child please comment and sign their contact book to signify they have read at home.
 We will be recording who is reading regularly at home and there will be prizes for the top readers!
 The contact book can also be used to communicate any messages with me.

-Forest School is an exciting part of the school day in which the children will be exploring their topic and other areas of the curriculum, in the outdoor environment.
+Forest School is an exciting part of the school day in which the children will be exploring our topics and other areas of the curriculum, in the outdoor environment.

 Please find below a list of useful websites which can help your child at home: